mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/configuration.md

 # MapR Data Science Refinery configuration options

+In our tutorial, we will be running MapR Data Science Refinery from Docker image with Zeppelin PACC.
+To pull and run the Docker image, you must first install [Docker](https://docs.docker.com/engine/installation/) on the host where you want to run the container.

 > To run the Apache Zeppelin container, you must access the Zeppelin Docker image from MapR’s public repository, run the Docker image, and access the deployed container from your web browser.
 From your browser, you can create Zeppelin notebooks.

-In our tutorial we will be running MapR Data Science Refinery from Docker image with Zeppelin PACC.
-To pull and run the Docker image, you must first install [Docker](https://docs.docker.com/engine/installation/) on the host where you want to run the container.

 Running a container with `docker run` command.
-Follow the link to understand all [Zeppelin Docker Parameters](https://mapr.com/docs/home/Zeppelin/ZeppelinDockerRunParameters.html)

 ##### Some common parameters needed to be configured

 ```
 docker run -it \                                                                # docker run command
 -v /sys/fs/cgroup:/sys/fs/cgroup:ro \                                           # default Docker options
--e MAPR_CLDB_HOSTS=<docker-host-ip> \                                           # default PACC options
+-e MAPR_CLDB_HOSTS=<host-ip> \                                           	# default PACC options
 -e MAPR_CLUSTER=<cluster-name> \                                                # .
 -e MAPR_CONTAINER_USER=<user-name> \                                            # MapR security opyions
 -e MAPR_CONTAINER_UID=<uid> \                                                   # .